-How to licence a car
+How to licence a car in the Solomon Islands

 The easy part was getting a Solomon’s driver’s licence.
 The hard part is getting a car licenced (i.e. for New Zealanders – getting your car registered.
 Note, getting your car registered is not the same as getting your car licenced).

 Renewing a vehicle licence is a test embroiled with frustration.
 Stories are consistent: getting your car licensed here sucks and most are inclined to just paying their office driver to go through the ordeal on their behalf instead.

 Since our car licence had just expired, I decided to investigate the matter myself and can finally give everyone a guide on how to licence your car in Honiara!